Kahn/freetel/foxy/README.txt

 A browser cookie is used to store config information like the current map centre.

-All the CGI scripts assume a hard coded path of /var/www/bearings for the bearings.txt database.
+All the CGI scripts assume a hard coded to a path of /var/www/foxy/bearings.txt for the bearings.txt database.

 Files
 -----

-  foxy.html        - Javascript code for Foxy
+  foxy.html        - Javascript & HTML code for Foxy
   foxy.css         - style sheet

 "cgi-bin" directory:

   addbearing.cgi   - adds a bearing to bearings.txt
   delbearing.cgi   - deletes a bearing from bearings.txt
   getbearings.cgi  - reads bearings.txt database
   cleardb.cgi      - clears database, removing all bearings